SPI Engine Instruction Set Specification

-The SPI Engine instruction set is a simple 16-bit instruction set of which 13-bits are currently allocated (bits 15,11,10 are always 0).
+The SPI Engine instruction set is a 16-bit instruction set of which 13-bits are currently allocated (bits 15 and 11 are always 0).
+Bit 10 is only being used by the Configuration Write Instruction.

 15